 Figure 1.
-NI CompactDAQ is an easy-to-use, complete data acquisition system for mixed-signal and sensor measurement.
+CompactDAQ is an easy-to-use, complete DAQ system for mixed-signal and sensor measurement.

 1. Mixed-Measurement Systems

 Whether you are testing a kitchen appliance, game controller, hybrid electric vehicle, or even a simple flashlight, you most likely need multiple types of sensors.
-The vast majority of test systems, even simple ones, are composed of more than one type of I/O. Many devices can measure temperature, voltage, or bridge-based sensors, but NI CompactDAQ can integrate all of these measurements and more into a single device that outputs the data through USB, Ethernet, or wireless or you can choose a stand-alone option with an integrated processor.
-A CompactDAQ system can mix multiplexed voltage input signals, simultaneously sampled accelerometers, low-speed thermocouples, and TTL digital I/O all in the same 4- or 8-slot chassis using the same driver, NI-DAQmx.
-NI CompactDAQ makes programming easier because the same driver is used for all measurements.
+The vast majority of test systems, even simple ones, are composed of more than one type of I/O. Many devices can measure temperature, voltage, or bridge-based sensors, but CompactDAQ can integrate all of these measurements and more into a single device that outputs the data through USB, Ethernet, or wireless or you can choose a stand-alone option with an integrated processor.
+A CompactDAQ system can mix multiplexed voltage input signals, simultaneously sampled accelerometers, low-speed thermocouples, and TTL digital I/O all in the same 4-, 8-, or 14-slot chassis using the same driver, NI-DAQmx.
+CompactDAQ makes programming easier because the same driver is used for all measurements.
 This solution saves space and simplifies service and support.
-With NI CompactDAQ, there is only one box on your lab bench, and if there are problems with any of the measurements or equipment, award-winning NI support is the only contact for all of your instrumentation needs.
+With CompactDAQ, there is only one box on your lab bench, and if there are problems with any of the measurements or equipment, award-winning NI support is the only contact for all of your instrumentation needs.

 2. Ease of Use

-NI CompactDAQ was designed with ease of use in mind from both the hardware and software perspectives.
+CompactDAQ was designed with ease of use in mind from both the hardware and software perspectives.
 All of the modules are automatically detected when installed in the chassis, which means the system knows exactly which module is installed and which measurements the module can make.
-Modules are hot-swappable – you can insert or remove them with the chassis powered on.
-Even if NI CompactDAQ is up and running another test, new modules that you insert are automatically detected and configured without interruption to ongoing tasks.
-This is a feature not only of convenience but of robust design as well because the hot-swapping feature eliminates possible hardware failure from improper installation or power-up procedures.
+Modules are hot-swappable—you can insert or remove them with the chassis powered on.
+Even if CompactDAQ is up and running another test, new modules that you insert are automatically detected and configured without interruption to ongoing tasks.
+This is a feature not only of convenience but of sturdy design as well because the hot-swapping feature eliminates possible hardware failure from improper installation or power-up procedures.

-Programming NI CompactDAQ with NI LabVIEW software and the DAQ Assistant provides one of the easiest ways to deliver data from external hardware into the PC.
-The DAQ Assistant is a quick wizard style setup that configures your measurement and even shows you how to connect your sensor to the module.
+Programming CompactDAQ with LabVIEW software and the DAQ Assistant provides one of the easiest ways to deliver data from external hardware into the PC.
+The DAQ Assistant is a quick wizard-style setup that configures your measurement and even shows you how to connect your sensor to the module.

 Figure 2.
-The NI DAQ Assistant walks you through PC-based sensor measurement.
+The DAQ Assistant walks you through PC-based sensor measurement.

 3. Rugged Design

-NI CompactDAQ and all C Series modules are constructed from A380 cast aluminum for a rugged system that can withstand operating temperatures from -20 to 55 °C and up to 30 g of shock.
+CompactDAQ and all C Series I/O modules are constructed from A380 cast aluminum for a rugged system that can withstand operating temperatures from -20 °C to 55 °C and up to 30 g of shock.
 The rugged version of the Ethernet CompactDAQ chassis, cDAQ-9188XT, and the rugged CompactDAQ controllers, cDAQ-9134/9135, can withstand operating temperatures from -40 °C to 70 °C and up to 50 g of shock.
 CompactDAQ was built to be used in the lab but not to necessarily stay there.
-With a rugged, flexible system such as NI CompactDAQ, you can reconfigure and move a single test system from place to place without having to purchase different equipment for every lab or test stand.
+With a rugged, flexible system such as CompactDAQ, you can reconfigure and move a single test system from place to place without having to purchase different equipment for every lab or test stand.
 The C Series modules are equally rugged and designed with spring-loaded latches to lock into place when installed in the chassis.
-The shock and vibration specifications are all tested on an NI CompactDAQ system with modules installed, so there is no worry of a module falling out or coming undocked under the specified conditions.
+The shock and vibration specifications are all tested on a CompactDAQ system with modules installed, so there is no worry of a module falling out or coming undocked under the specified conditions.
 For cable strain relief on the USB chassis, a locking USB cable with thumbscrew is included to prevent accidental disconnections during use.
-The rugged features of NI CompactDAQ help you quickly begin testing because less time is needed to prepare the instrumentation for the rigors of field testing.
+The rugged features of CompactDAQ help you quickly begin testing because less time is needed to prepare the instrumentation for the rigors of field testing.

-All C Series modules for NI CompactDAQ are NIST-traceable and available for factory calibration and verification.
-In addition to the standardized testing, accuracy specifications for NI CompactDAQ are reported over a 10 °C temperature window, helping to ensure that the reported accuracy you see in the data sheets and manuals is the accuracy you can expect when you actually put the system to use.
+All C Series modules for CompactDAQ are NIST-traceable and available for factory calibration and verification.
+In addition to the standardized testing, accuracy specifications for CompactDAQ are reported over a 10 °C temperature window, which helps to ensure that the reported accuracy you see in the data sheets and manuals is the accuracy you can expect when you put the system to use.
 Maximum specifications are also noted for guaranteed results anywhere within the operational envelope.

 5. Included Data-Logging Software

-NI ships NI CompactDAQ, and more than 200 other data acquisition (DAQ) devices, with a driver kit that includes the following:
+NI ships CompactDAQ, and more than 200 other DAQ devices, with a driver kit that includes the following:

-- NI-DAQmx – As the driver and API for all NI data acquisition devices, this installer includes interfaces to LabVIEW, ANSI C/C++, C# and Visual Basic .NET, and hundreds of example programs for LabVIEW and text-based languages.
+- NI-DAQmx—As the driver and API for all NI DAQ devices, this installer includes interfaces to LabVIEW, ANSI C/C++, C#, and Visual Basic .NET and hundreds of example programs for LabVIEW and text-based languages.

-- LabVIEW SignalExpress LE – With configuration-based data logging, you can get up and running out of the box without programming.
-With LabVIEW SignalExpress LE, you can acquire data from the hardware, build a custom user interface (UI), and log data to Technical Data Management Streaming (TDMS) files or to Microsoft Excel for graphing and postprocessing.
+- SignalExpress—With configuration-based data logging, you can get up and running out of the box without programming.
+With LabVIEW SignalExpress LE, you can acquire data from the hardware, build a custom user interface, and log data to Technical Data Management Streaming (TDMS) files or to Microsoft Excel for graphing and post-processing.
 LabVIEW SignalExpress is available for purchase and includes analysis and processing blocks for use within the data-logging environment.

 6. C Series Platform

-The NI C Series platform consists of more than 50 measurement modules and several different chassis for deployment.
-Configurations can range in size and complexity from simple 4-channel temperature loggers to high-channel-count, stand-alone DAQ system.
+The C Series platform consists of more than 60 I/O modules and several different chassis or controllers for deployment.
+Configurations can range in size and complexity from simple 4-channel temperature loggers to a high-channel-count, stand-alone DAQ system.
 CompactDAQ is available in Ethernet, USB, or wireless options or you can choose a stand-alone option with an integrated processor.
-For a list of chassis, carriers, and modules, see the C Series Module Compatibility Chart.
+For a list of modules and compatible controllers or chassis, see the C Series Module Compatibility Chart.

 Figure 4.
-These NI C Series modules are shown in a variety of chassis and controllers for USB, Ethernet, and 802.11 WiFi and stand-alone operation.
+These C Series I/O modules are shown in a variety of chassis and controllers for USB, Ethernet, and 802.11 WiFi and stand-alone operation.

-You can choose from more than 50 NI C Series modules for different measurements including thermocouple, voltage, resistance temperature detector (RTD), current, resistance, strain, digital (TTL and other), accelerometers, and microphones.
+Choose from more than 60 C Series I/O modules for different measurements including thermocouple, voltage, resistance temperature detector (RTD), current, resistance, strain, digital (TTL and other), accelerometers, and microphones.
 Channel counts on the individual modules range from three to 32 channels to accommodate a wide range of system requirements.
-C Series modules combine signal conditioning, connectivity, and data acquisition into a small module for each specific measurement type.
-You can insert these modules into any C Series chassis to create a variety of systems.
+C Series I/O modules combine signal conditioning, connectivity, and data acquisition into a small module for each specific measurement type.
+These modules can be inserted into any C Series chassis or controller to create a variety of systems.
 You can select the modules you want and install them into one of several CompactDAQ systems to create a mix of channel counts and measurement types within one system.
 For this reason, systems built on the C Series platform are highly customizable.

 Figure 5.
-You can choose from more than 50 NI C Series measurement modules.
+Choose from more than 60 C Series I/O modules.

 8. Automatic Synchronization of Modules and Channels

-Because NI CompactDAQ is a modular system, you can add more measurement types and channels to the system by simply plugging in additional modules.
-All modules are hot-swappable and autodetect once you insert them into a CompactDAQ chassis.
-All modules are also automatically synchronized, and a single NI CompactDAQ system can simultaneously stream high-speed analog input, analog output, digital input, and digital output over a single USB, Ethernet, or wireless connection or directly to onboard storage using a CompactDAQ controller with an integrated processor.
+Because CompactDAQ is a modular system, you can add more measurement types and channels to the system by simply plugging in additional modules.
+All modules are hot-swappable and are automatically detected when you insert them into a CompactDAQ chassis or controller.
+All modules are also automatically synchronized, and a single CompactDAQ system can simultaneously stream high-speed analog input, analog output, digital input, and digital output over a single USB, Ethernet, or wireless connection or directly to onboard storage using a CompactDAQ controller with an integrated processor.

-See NI CompactDAQ Technology for more information on how NI CompactDAQ works under the hood.
+See CompactDAQ Technology for more information on how CompactDAQ works under the hood.

 9. Buy Now

-Configure your own NI CompactDAQ system with the NI CompactDAQ System Advisor.
+Configure your own CompactDAQ system with the CompactDAQ System Advisor.